Ball State Indy Center

 Our beautiful campus is equipped with top-notch technology resources and is highly adaptable for those with special needs.

-You may complete our program through one of four options, depending on whether you already have a bachelor of social work (Advanced Standing) and your course load:
+You may complete our program through one of four options, depending on whether you already have a bachelor of social work (*Advanced Standing) or other undergraduate degree (Traditional Standing) and your course load:

 *A bachelor of social work from a CSWE-accredited program is required for admission.